 During pregnancy, your body has a lot to handle.
 While supporting your baby's growth, your body needs to provide important nutrients to develop the baby's cells and organs and make extra blood to generate the placenta and transport those nutrients.
 Prenatal vitamins are an excellent way to obtain many nutrients needed to support these changes from one convenient source and support an overall healthy pregnancy.

-Prenatal vitamins are formulated with nutrients that are especially important during pregnancy, like calcium, iron, omega-3 fatty acids, B vitamins, vitamin C, and vitamin D. These nutrients help promote the healthy growth and development of your baby while also giving you the nutrients you need to remain strong and healthy during all weeks of pregnancy.
+Prenatal vitamins are formulated with nutrients that are especially important during pregnancy, like calcium, iron, omega-3 fatty acids, B vitamins, vitamin C, and vitamin D. These nutrients help supporting the healthy growth and development of your baby while also giving you the nutrients you need to remain strong and healthy during all weeks of pregnancy.

 Pregnancy is taxing on your body, so prenatal vitamins are great for restoring the nutrients you normally need, which your body is now redirecting to your baby.
-Receiving the nutrients in a prenatal vitamin may also help soothe some unpleasant symptoms, like nausea and morning sickness, that come during pregnancy.

 How Is a Prenatal Vitamin Different from a Daily Multivitamin?